-Director Barry Abramowitz leads the Services Department of the Clay County Sheriff’s Office (CCSO) which is made up of the Support Services Division and Logistic/General Support Division.
+Director Ricky Wright leads the Services Department of the Clay County Sheriff’s Office, which comprises the Support Services Division and Logistic/General Support Division.
 The ability of any deputy to answer calls for service and provide professional police protection to citizens around the clock often depends on the actions of the dedicated members of this department.

-From highly-skilled public safety telecommunicators who serve as direct conduits for communication with the first responding deputies to building and maintenance staff who are responsible for housing more than 500 employees to fleet maintenance personnel who maintain over 500 pieces of equipment, the concept of working together to accomplish a common goal is the key ingredient to the operational success of the department.
+Our highly-skilled public safety telecommunicators serve as direct conduits for communication with the first responding deputies to our building and maintenance staff responsible for housing more than 500 employees.
+To fleet maintenance personnel who maintain over 500 pieces of equipment, the concept of working together to accomplish a common goal is a crucial ingredient to the operational success of the department.

 Support Services Division

-Chief David Barnes heads up the Support Services Division.
-This division includes: Information Services, Communications and Record/Crime Analysis.
-The Information Services Section is responsible for managing all agency computer systems, networks and telephones.
+Chief Anthony Dangerfield heads up the Support Services Division.
+This division includes Information Services, Communications, Civil Section, and Uniform Crime Reporting Unit.
+The Information Services Section is responsible for managing all agency computer systems, networks, and telephones.
 The Communications Section answers and directs all calls received by the Clay County Sheriff’s Office.
-The Records/Crime Analysis Unit has a dual role.
-Staff members are custodians of all records for the agency.
-They are also responsible for developing trends and patterns of developing crime for law enforcement leaders so they can effectively deploy resources to prevent crime and apprehend those responsible.
+The Civil Section serves and processes evictions, civil papers, and more.
+The Uniform Crime Reporting Unit ensures the sheriff’s office complies with the FBI reporting standards for crime data.

 Logistics/General Support Division

-Chief Joe Bucci leads a staff that is responsible for maintaining 500 vehicles and maintaining the sheriff’s office headquarters building in Green Cove Springs as well as the Orange Park, Middleburg and Keystone Heights Operations Centers, facilities housing about 540 employees.
-He supervises Fleet Maintenance, Building Maintenance, Evidence and Secondary Employment – all vital roles that keep the agency up and running.
+The Logistics/General Support Division is responsible for maintaining 500 vehicles and maintaining the sheriff’s office headquarters building in Green Cove Springs as well as the Orange Park, Middleburg, and Keystone Heights Operations Centers, facilities housing about 540 employees.
+Fleet Maintenance, Building Maintenance, Evidence, Records, and Secondary Employment also fall under this supervision, which are all vital roles in the agency.